TelemarkAlpint/slingsby/README.md

 Dependencies
 ------------

-Handled by four (!) different package managers for three different purposes: `pip` handles python libraries we use, defined in `salt/slingsby/requirements.txt`. `bower` handles frontend dependencies like jQuery and Handlebars, defined in `bower.json`. `npm` handles build dependencies like grunt and the grunt plugins for SASS transiling and js minification, defined in `package.json`.
-And lastly, you also need RubyGems (`gem`) be able to install compass, which is needed by grunt-compass.
+Handled by three (!) different package managers for three different purposes:
+  * `pip` handles python libraries we use, defined in `salt/slingsby/requirements.txt`.
+  * `bower` handles frontend dependencies like jQuery and Handlebars, defined in `bower.json`.
+  * `npm` handles build dependencies like grunt and the grunt plugins for SASS transiling and js minification, defined in `package.json`.

 It doesn't work!